opendp/tumult-docs/public/core/dev/_sources/installation.rst.txt

 currently supported.

-Only the x86_64 processor architecture is officially supported at present.

 .. note::
     When using Java 11, Spark requires that Java be passed the ``-Dio.netty.tryReflectionSetAccessible=true`` option.
     This can be achieved by adding that option to Spark's ``spark.driver.extraJavaOptions`` and ``spark.executor.extraJavaOptions`` configurations.